51Degrees/dotNET-Device-Detection/README.md

 var deviceType = detectionProvider.Match("[YOUR USERAGENT]")["DeviceType"];
 ```

-... to use device detection offline to analyse web log files by User-Agent headers.
+... to perform offline analyse of web log files with User-Agent headers.

 ## What's needed?